The New Ranking Factors: What AI Models Look for in Content

 In practice, this means:

-- Always mention who wrote the text and, if possible, include brief info about their experience.
+• Always state who wrote the content and, if possible, include brief information about their experience.

-When AI sees that content comes from a reliable site or person, it’s more likely to include it in its answers.
+When AI sees content coming from a reliable website or a credible author, it’s more likely to include it in its responses.

 c.
 Context and Relevance

-For example, if someone asks: “How is AI changing SEO rules?” - a text that only explains what SEO is won’t be enough.
-AI looks for an answer that explains both how and why.
-So, your text should connect ideas and topics instead of explaining each one separately and out of context.
+For example, if someone asks, “How is AI changing SEO rules?” a text that only explains what SEO is won’t be enough.
+AI looks for answers that explain both how and why.
+That’s why your content needs to connect ideas and topics instead of explaining them separately and without context.

 d.
 Entity Recognition

 One of the biggest changes in how AI evaluates content is entity recognition.
-Entities are specific things - people, brands, places, organizations, products, or even ideas.
-When an AI model recognizes them, it connects your text with other related information.
+Entities are specific things, people, brands, places, organizations, products, or even ideas.
+When AI recognizes them, it connects your content to other relevant information.

 For example:

-- If you mention ChatGPT in the context of AI search, the model knows it’s a large language model developed by OpenAI.
+• If you mention ChatGPT in the context of AI search, the model understands what it refers to.

-- If you write Google Ads campaigns, AI recognizes that it’s a tool for online advertising within Google’s platform.
+• If you write about Google Ads campaigns, AI recognizes it as a tool for online advertising.

 e.
 Structured Information and Format

 AI likes order.
-When content is well-organized, it’s easier to analyze and understand.
-That means you should use:
+When content is well organized, it’s easier to analyze and understand.
+This means using:

-In addition, structured data (like schema markup) helps AI recognize what each part of the text is: title, author, date, topic, etc.
+In addition, structured data (such as schema markup) helps AI identify what each part of the content represents: title, author, date, topic, and more.

-In short, AI-friendly content isn’t complicated - it’s about writing that’s clear, useful, and reliable.
+AI-friendly content isn’t complicated, it’s clear, useful, and trustworthy.

 Conclusion

-Because now, AI recognizes quality - and rewards it with higher visibility in its answers.
+AI recognizes quality, and rewards it with greater visibility.